 WELCOME the District cLMIS Operators to the training and CONGRATULATE them for playing a key role in implementing the LMIS.
-Tell participants that the training team aims to impart skills and capacities to each of them so they can successfully implement web-based LMIS at district level.
-Tell participants that the automated reporting of logistics data will improve logistics management effectively and will avert stock-outs of contraceptives and other commodities at district and facility level.
+TELL them that the training team aims to impart skills and capacities to each of them so they can successfully implement web-based LMIS at district level.
+TELL them that the automated reporting of logistics data will improve logistics management drastically and will avert stock-outs of contraceptives and other commodities at district and facility level.
 MENTION that this is the main focus of this course.

-ACTIVITY 1.2 SELF INTRODUCTION: GET TO KNOW EACH OTHER (GAME) - TIME: 05 MINUTES
+ACTIVITY 1.2 SELF INTRODUCTION: GET TO KNOW EACH OTHER (GAME) - TIME: 15 MINUTES

-MENTION that District cLMIS Operators, coming from different districts may not know each other very well and this is quite natural.
+MENTION that district cLMIS Operators, coming from same district, know each other very well and this is quite natural.
+But others in this room may not be well known to each other accordingly.
 Other thing is that the participants and the training team members are also not known to each other.
 In order to make the course a success, both participants and trainers need to know each other well.
-Tell participants that the training team thinks that prior to starting the course, everybody in this room should get to know each other.
-Explain that this will help us work together more effectively.
+TELL them that the training team thinks that prior to starting the course, everybody in this room should know each other well.
+Explain that this will help us work together better.
 ASK the participants what do they think?
-Tell participants that both the participants and trainers can be known to each other through a simple game.
+TELL that both the participants and trainers can be known to each other through a simple game.